top of page

 1. Has at least $1,000.000.00 worth of General Liability Insurance

-2. Is willing to give lien waivers from the sub-contractors as each phase is completed.
+2. Make sure the builder is willing to give lien waivers from the sub-contractors as each phase is completed.
 Note during the build that you want a lien release for your pool Equipment.
 This will be required as a receipt for the payment of your individual pieces of equipment.
-Every one.
 The equipment can become a nasty point of contention when dealing with the most seedy of pool builders.
 This policy protects you from false repossession

 4. Be sure your builder has a posted physical address, not just a PO box.

-5. Be sure your builder is a paid member of the Better Business Bureau.
+5. Be sure four builder is a paid member of the Better Business Bureau.

 6. Check the google rating of your builder.
 Read the reviews.
-Request referrals.
+Companies create false reviews offstiing their low performance.
+Request recent referrals and contact them yourself.

-7. Be sure your builder does not require your last draw prior to plaster.
-Many do so this might be a point of contention.
+7. Many builders require the last payment prior to plaster; the last phase of pool construction.
 It is reasonable to hold firm to changing the contract to “Final draw due day of plaster” or “At Plaster” instead of “Prior to plaster”.
-This can be a contentious point and I wish it wasn’t.
-Do not pay the final draw until you are happy with your pool.
-It is much easier to do this before the pool is full of water.
-This holds both you as the customer and the builder accountable to completion at plaster.
+This holds both you and the builder accountable to completion at plaster.
 Punch lists after plaster will drag on and on.
 Be sure you have no punch list items before allowing the pool to be plastered.
-You DO NOT want to deal with replacing coping, tile, or decking after your pool is plastered.
+You do want to deal with replacing coping, tile, or decking after your pool is plastered.

 10. Defects in materials and workmanship should be in contract for the plaster, plumbing, electrical and masonry work for one year.